Samuel K. Dennis

 Samuel King Dennis (died May 12, 1892) was an American politician from Maryland.
 He served as a member of the Maryland House of Delegates, representing Worcester County, from 1870 to 1872 and 1878 to 1880.
 He served as a member of the Maryland Senate from 1888 to 1890.

 Early life

 Samuel King Dennis was born to John Upshur Dennis.
 His half-brothers, George R. Dennis and James U. Dennis both served in the Maryland Senate and Maryland House of Delegates.
-His sister married congressman Henry Page.
+His sister married Congressman Henry Page.

 Career

 Dennis was a Democrat.
-Dennis served as a member of the Maryland House of Delegates, representing Worcester County, for two terms, from 1870 to 1872 and 1878 to 1880.
+He served as a member of the Maryland House of Delegates, representing Worcester County, for two terms, from 1870 to 1872 and 1878 to 1880.
 Dennis served as a member of the Maryland Senate, representing Worcester County, from 1888 to 1890.

 Personal life

 Dennis married Sally Handy Crisfield, daughter of John W. Crisfield.
-His son, Samuel K. Dennis Jr. was a lawyer and served in the Maryland House of Delegates.
+His son, Samuel K. Dennis Jr., was a lawyer and served in the Maryland House of Delegates.

 Dennis was an active member of the Presbyterian church.
-Dennis died on May 12, 1892, at the age of 52, at his home at Beverly in Pocomoke City, Maryland.
+He died on May 12, 1892, at the age of 52, at his home at Beverly in Pocomoke City, Maryland.